-To hedge the interest rate mismatch between the fixed-rate interest on the collateral and the floating-rate interest on the class A and the class B notes, the issuer entered into separate interest rate swap agreements for class A and class B notes.
-The issuer pays a fixed interest rate and receives daily compounded SONIA under the swap agreement plus spread.
-The swap agreements are in line with our current counterparty criteria.
+To hedge the interest rate mismatch between the fixed-rate interest on the collateral and the floating-rate interest on the instruments, the issuer entered into separate interest rate swap agreements for each instrument issued.
+ING Bank N.V. is the applicable swap provider.
+The issuer pays a fixed interest rate and receives daily compounded SONIA plus a spread under the swap agreement.

-The notional for each swap agreement is equal to the relevant class of notes' outstanding principal balance.
+The notional for each swap agreement is equal to the relevant instruments' outstanding principal balance subject to a notional schedule that dictates the maximum notional amount over the term of the swap agreement.
+We have considered this in our cash flow analysis.